In the Media

 Ask the RD: Should I eat within 30 minutes after my run?

 You’ve probably heard of the post-exercise “window of opportunity”, the 30 minutes after a hard run or workout that has been touted as the best time to eat and refuel.
 That’s because of the idea that the muscles are most receptive to replacing lost glycogen (or stored carbohydrates) in that half-hour immediately after a hard effort.
 Glycogen is important due to its use for energy production during workouts.
-Delaying glycogen replacement can hinder an athlete’s ability to recover from longer or higher-intensity workouts and leave them open to increased injury risk.

 Ask the RD: Am I eating enough post run?